beiatrix/beiatrix/src/config/projects/mobileChat.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary);" />

-In the winter and spring of 2023, I served as the technical lead for the Revolution Now for Mobile project.
+In 2023, I served as the technical lead for the Revolution Now for Mobile project.

-I started off with a product requirements document created by the product manager, which contains a list of use cases:
+I began with a product requirements document created by the product manager, which included a list of use cases.
 <div
   style="display: flex; flex-direction: row; justify-content: center;"
 >